carllippert/chrome-devtools-mcp-for-brave/README.md

 ### Operating system sandboxes

 Some MCP clients allow sandboxing the MCP server using macOS Seatbelt or Linux containers.
-If sandboxes are enabled, `chrome-devtools-mcp` is not able to start Chrome that requires permissions to create its own sandboxes.
-As a workaround, either disable sandboxing for `chrome-devtools-mcp` in your MCP client or use `--connect-url` to connect to a Chrome instance that you start manually outside of the MCP client sandbox.
+If sandboxes are enabled, the MCP server is not able to start Brave as it requires permissions to create its own sandboxes.
+As a workaround, either disable sandboxing for the MCP server in your MCP client or use `--browserUrl` to connect to a Brave instance that you start manually outside of the MCP client sandbox.